 Newsquest threatens 14 jobs in Darlington and York

-NUJ members reacted angrily at Darlington and York, after they were told this week (Tuesday April 5) that production jobs there would disappear and work would be transferred to Bradford where four new positions would be created.
+NUJ members reacted angrily at Darlington and York, after they were told today that production jobs there would disappear and work would be transferred to Bradford where four new positions would be created.

 The move comes just weeks after management at Darlington finally completed a painful reorganisation of editorial production that combined weekly and daily subbing operations, costing a number of jobs as part of a cost-cutting programme.

 This time round, the company wants to complete consultation over the planned redundancies in 30 days or less, despite some parts of the reorganisation not taking place until September.

 Chris Morley, NUJ northern and midlands organiser, said: